corbym/gocrest/README.md

 # gocrest

 A hamcrest-like assertion library for Go.
-GoCrest matchers are composable and can be strung together in a more readable form to create flexible assertions.
+GoCrest matchers are composable, self-describing and can be strung together in a more readable form to create flexible assertions.

 Inspired by [Hamcrest](https://github.com/hamcrest).